hilogames/Flippy/Development.md

     - guns: fire a mortar to attack someone else's track.

 - Upload Flippy to github.
+Can't have HLSpriteKit be a development dependency anymore, though . . . or can you?

 - Add a forum to hilogames.com, with development and game topics.
 If so, add a link to the README.md.